 On the South Beach Diet, your best bet is to choose nonfat or plain yogurt on Phase 1.
 We especially like nonfat (0%) plain Greek yogurt, which is thick and creamy because it is strained to reduce the water content.
 You can enjoy this as well as artificially sweetened low-fat or nonfat flavored yogurt on Phase 2.
 Whatever Phase you’re on, avoid any brand of yogurt that contains high-fructose corn syrup.
 If you’re following the South Beach Diet Gluten Solution Program, read labels carefully for gluten, which is sometimes added to flavored yogurts.

 On both Phase 1 and Phase 2, you can choose between milk and yogurt when it comes to fulfilling your dairy servings.
 You can enjoy 2 cups of nonfat or low-fat plain yogurt, including plain nonfat Greek yogurt, daily on Phase 1 and 2 to 3 cups of plain or artificially sweetened low-fat or nonfat flavored yogurt (6 oz. servings) daily on Phase 2.
 On Phase 2, consider adding 3/4 cup of nutrient-rich raspberries, blueberries, or sliced strawberries to your yogurt.
 Here are some other healthy and tasty ways to enjoy yogurt:

-- Whip up a delicious vanilla frozen yogurt.
-In a blender, combine nonfat plain Greek yogurt with ice cubes, a little natural sugar substitute, and pure vanilla extract to taste.
-On Phase 2, add some frozen fruit, if you like.
+- Whip up a delicious frozen yogurt.
+In a blender, combine nonfat plain Greek yogurt with ice cubes, a little natural no-calorie sugar substitute, and pure vanilla extract to taste.
+Transfer the mixture to an airtight container and freeze for about 2 hours.
+On Phase 2, blend in some frozen fruit, if you like.